keycdn/cache-enabler/readme.txt

 == Screenshots ==

-1. Display of the cache size in your dashboard
+1. Cache Enabler settings page
-2. Cache Enabler settings page and "Clear Cache" link in the dashboard
+2. Display of the cache size in your dashboard